Upcoming Events:

 - Intermittent Radio Communication -- SYMPTOM: Single solenoid values fire briefly on their own.

 Single solenoid valves have a home position that it returns to whenever communication is dropped, the robot is disabled, or power is cut off.
 There is nothing wrong with your pneumatics.
-It's just an indication that something is wrong with your radio (bad/loose radio cables/radios, two robots on the same radio channel, two robots with the same team number, an OI left on without the robot, a robot left on without the OI, etc.).
-This could also be a bad or noisy manual button or switch on the OI that controls the solenoid.
+It's just an indication that something is wrong with your radio (bad/loose radio cables/radios, two robots on the same radio channel, two robots with the same team number, etc.).

 - Compressor Won't Run -- SYMPTOM: The compressor was working, but stopped and won't start.